 As a health and fitness professional (I label myself as such because of my education and experience, but, it is mainly because I work with people to construct positive health changes that they can learn and apply to actually living) articles like the recent one from AJM used peak my interest.
 I say used to because to me this sort of thinking is becoming antiquated.
 Yes, there is a major and continually growing problem of poor health in America.
 With an adult population that is more than 2/3 overweight and 1/3 obese there is absolutely a problem.[ii]
 But this is not the heart of the issue, it is troubling, but it is a symptom of underlying problem within this country and it is problem that few people, if any, are talking about.

 At the heart of the health troubles facing this nation lays two fundamental concerns.
 The first is that the healthcare system in America is broken.
 But, not in the way some would have you think.
 In my opinion, this brokenness has nothing to do with the cost of or method by which payment is given for health services rendered.
 Health care may be expensive, but then, it is not pricey if you do not need it.
 The underlying problem with the American health care system is precisely that it is not health care.
+Nor should it be.
 Think about it: when do you go to the doctor?
 When do you need medication?
 When you are sick or injured and therein lay the problems.
 The American health care system predominantly reacts to a problem after it exists.
 Perhaps it would be more accurate to call it Sick and Injury care.
 Do not get me wrong, I am not bashing the quality of health care in America.
 I think the quality of it is outstanding.
 If I have to go to the doctor, there is no better place to be.
 What I am suggesting is that we should take responsibility for our health seriously enough that we spend as little time in the doctor’s office as possible.

 Little, if any, effort is made to address health issues from a position of proactivity and prevention.
 What if instead of spending billions trying to treat problems, society spent millions working to prevent the problems from happening in the first place?
 I will give credit where credit it is due, as a parent I can attest to the fact that the health care system does this brilliantly with childhood vaccinations.
 But what about with the problems that come later in life like high blood pressure and Type II diabetes?
 Health problems that are closely tied with being overweight or obese are behind the times when it comes to being treated in a manner that focuses on prevention or elimination of these health concerns.
 Oops, did you catch that?
 The focus should be on the prevention and/or elimination of these problems instead of simply treating symptoms.
 I made a suggestion that would cut the drug companies profit margins.
 Maybe they would find a way to make those medications and health services more affordable if the market was less demanding.
 It is simple economics: small supply with high demand and suddenly prices sky rocket.
 This is where we are now.
 The reverse is also true: a larger supply with little demand and prices come down in an effort to increase sales for a product or service that nobody needs.
 Wow, did I just figure out how a free-market, capitalistic society could fix its own health crisis?